wcfjeffrey/jeffreywoo-finance-ai-model/README.md

 Disclaimer: This app provides AI-driven insights for informational purposes only.
 It does not replace professional financial expert's advice.

-# Run and deploy this AI Studio app

-This contains everything you need to run this app locally.

-View this app in AI Studio: https://ai.studio/apps/drive/1rgYmHYlOgFGrP0dBGZlrefMjgnggC0rA

 ## Run Locally

 **Prerequisites:**  Node.js